KoutchemeCharles/cip25-aiep/index.md

 ## Contributors

-We thank the **53teaching assistants** who evaluated feedback quality and the many **section leaders** who made Code In Place possible.
+We thank all the **teaching assistants** who evaluated feedback quality and the many **section leaders** who made Code In Place possible.
-The list of full contributors can be found on the [contributors page](https://codeinplace.stanford.edu/)
+The list of full contributors can be found on the [contributors page](https://koutche.me/cip25-aiep/contributors)

 **Authors**:
 - [Charles Koutcheme](https://koutche.me/) (Aalto University)